 Sixty-Plus is a specific program to provide free college courses to people over the age of 60.
 Anyone wishing to pursue a degree, who does not meet the financial guidelines for nontuition, is welcome to attend at any age.

-For further information regarding the Sixty-Plus Program, contact the Student Services Office at (330) 683-2010 or (800) 221-8308, ext.
+For further information regarding the Sixty-Plus Program, contact Student Services & Support at (330) 684-8900 or 1-800-221-8308, ext.
 8900.

 Student Identification Card